City Light is helping power the Electric Vehicle Revolution in the Pacific Northwest!

 Call City Light prior to doing any work.
 It can make your project run smoother, and avoid problems with transformer performance.
 To reach us, call our Customer Engineering Department at (206) 615-0600.

-Before a charging station can be installed, your electrician is required to open an electrical permit with your local municipality.
+Before a EVSE equipment can be installed your electrician is required to open an electrical permit with your local municipality.
 For Seattle residents, the Department of Planning and Development issues the permits, and is committed to responding to inspection requests within three days.
 Other municipalities have similar policies.

-Once you have a permit, the charging station can be installed.
-When the work is completed, your electrician will call for an electrical inspection, and if all goes smoothly, your new charger will be approved for connection.
+Once you have a permit, the EVSE can be installed.
+When the work is completed, your electrician will call for an electrical inspection, and if all goes smoothly, your new equipment will be approved for connection.
 If corrections are required, the electrical inspector will let your electrician know what needs to be done.

 Adding an electric vehicle can significantly increase your electricity consumption.
 For example, driving a Nissan Leaf for 10,000 miles is expected to use 2,500 kilowatt-hours of electricity.
 That adds up to about $175 for about a year's worth of driving at City Light's low rates.
 The average Seattle resident uses about 9,000 kilowatt-hours of electricity each year at home, so adding a car, increases consumption by nearly 30 percent.
 Just remember that this cost is offset because you're no longer paying at the pump for fuel.

 For more information on City Light's Electric Transportation Program, please contact Dan Langdon, City Light's Electric Transportation Project Manager at 206.684.8441, or contact him at